chprinz/Bunny-Stream-Uploader/README.md

 A simple macOS app for uploading videos to Bunny Stream — with pause/resume, library sync, renaming, and custom thumbnails.

+I originally built this for myself after migrating my video production workflow from vimeo to Bunny.
+It speeds things up because I don’t have to constantly log into the dashboard and wait for it to load.
+It also uses the TUS resumable upload protocol, which is great for unstable or slower networks.

+If it’s useful for you too, feel free to use it.

 ## Quick start

 ### Option A: Download the app (recommended)